 - Using a different charging cable might also work.

-Having tried the things suggested above, reboot your Galaxy S7/S7 Edge and plug in the charger pin.
+Having tried the things suggested above, reboot your Galaxy S7/S7 Edge/S8/S9/Note 9 and plug in the charger pin.
 You should now able to charge the device normally.

 Do share with us which tip worked for you.
-If you have tried something else that fixed the “Moisture Detected Error” on your Galaxy S7, please share with us via comments.
+If you have tried something else that fixed the “Moisture Detected Error” on your Samsung Galaxy device, please share with us via comments.
 It’ll help others.